RYFoR/dataset-template/docs/quality_report.md

 This report provides an overview of the data quality assessment for the dataset **[Dataset Name]**.
 The goal is to identify and document any data anomalies, missing values, outliers, and data consistency issues.

+> ⚠️ **This is a template file**.
+Please customize each section with your own dataset-specific details.
+Placeholder fields are marked clearly.

 ## Summary

 - **Dataset Name**: [Dataset Name]